hyperledger-labs/splice/cluster/README.md

    * in `config.yaml` set `synchronizerMigration.active.migratingFrom` to the migration ID we're migrating away from
    * deploy the operator from the deployment branch where you updated the configuration
    * sync the migration config found in `config.yaml` on all the branches referenced in any migrations `releaseReference` (this just ensure that some metrics are labeled as expected for still running migrations, and that it removes all the deployments for archived migrations)
+   * Update the `CHARTS_VERSION` and `OVERRIDE_VERSION` in the target cluster env vars to the version we're migrating to.
 1. Wait for the operator to apply your changes from the migrate step.
    The deployments might fail or time out if too few SVs have completed the migration to unpause the new domain.
    (Check the logs of failing pods to be sure that there is no other problem.)